The Flask Mega-Tutorial Part V: User Logins

 return render_template('login.html', title='Sign In', form=form)

 The top two lines in the login() function deal with a weird situation.
 Imagine you have a user that is logged in, and the user navigates to the /login URL of your application.
 Clearly that is a mistake, so I want to not allow that.
-The current_user variable comes from Flask-Login and can be used at any time during the handling to obtain the user object that represents the client of the request.
+The current_user variable comes from Flask-Login, and can be used at any time during the handling of a request to obtain the user object that represents the client of that request.
 The value of this variable can be a user object from the database (which Flask-Login reads through the user loader callback I provided above), or a special anonymous user object if the user did not log in yet.
 Remember those properties that Flask-Login required in the user object?
 One of those was is_authenticated, which comes in handy to check if the user is logged in or not.
 When the user is already logged in, I just redirect to the index page.

 In place of the flash() call that I used earlier, now I can log the user in for real.
 The first step is to load the user from the database.
 The username came with the form submission, so I can query the database with that to find the user.
-For this purpose I'm using the filter_by() method of the SQLAlchemy query object.
-The result of filter_by() is a query that only includes the objects that have a matching username.
-Since I know there is only going to be one or zero results, I complete the query by calling first(), which will return the user object if it exists, or None if it does not.
-In Chapter 4 you have seen that when you call the all() method in a query, the query executes and you get a list of all the results that match that query.
+For this purpose I'm using the where() clause, to find users with the given username.
+Since I know there is only going to be one or zero results, I execute the query by calling db.session.scalar(), which will return the user object if it exists, or None if it does not.
+In Chapter 4 you have seen that when you call the all() method the query executes and you get a list of all the results that match that query.
 The first() method is another commonly used way to execute a query, when you only need to have one result.

 If I got a match for the username that was provided, I can next check if the password that also came with the form is valid.
 This is done by invoking the check_password() method I defined above.
 This will take the password hash stored with the user and determine if the password entered in the form matches the hash or not.
 So now I have two possible error conditions: the username can be invalid, or the password can be incorrect for the user.
-In either of those cases, I flash an message, and redirect back to the login prompt so that the user can try again.
+In either of those cases, I flash a message, and redirect back to the login prompt so that the user can try again.

 If the username and password are both correct, then I call the login_user() function, which comes from Flask-Login.
 This function will register the user as logged in, so that means that any future pages the user navigates to will have the current_user variable set to that user.